StephenKautt/StephenKautt/README.md

 - 👋 Hi, I’m @StephenKautt
-- 👀 I’m interested in Game Development as well as other Programming subsets
+- 👀 I’m interested in Software Development for my future career
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Computer Science at Missouri University of Science and Technology

 <!---
 StephenKautt/StephenKautt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.